stratmm/uboxt/README.md

 A small CoffeeScript file ```app/assets/javascripts/main.coffee``` deals with validating the username form field and submitting the ajax request.

-All styling is done with Twitter Bootstrap.
-I would not normally use this for a real client work that required design fidelity, however it is perfect for this kind of project.

 All templates are in HAML.